streamnative/function-mesh-website/docs/install-function-mesh.md

     After installing the Function Mesh Operator and deploying a Pulsar cluster, you can submit a sample CRD to create Pulsar Functions, source, sink, or Function Mesh.
 In this example, a CRD is submitted to the Pulsar cluster for creating a Pulsar Function.
 You can also submit other CRDs under the `./config/samples` directory.

-    1. Change the CRD definition to point to your Pulsar cluster.
+    1. Update your Pulsar cluster configurations in the CRD.

        ```yaml
        # in config/samples/compute_v1alpha1_function.yaml